 Hello, there!
-Thanks so much for your interest in my ongoing talk, The Algorithms of CSS.
+Thanks so much for your interest in my ongoing talk, The Algorithms of CSS / Algorithms in CSS / CSS Algorithms.
 The talk debuted at CSSConf EU in Berlin in June of 2018.
 Each time I give the talk it evolves accordingly, and this post contains links to my research as well as a changelog for the updates to each version.

 I am also writing up the content in blog posts, (very) gradually.
 Maybe they will morph into a book, someday?
 Here’s what I have so far: